subsite/misc-scripts/README.md

 A php script that splits a PostgreSQL schema only dump into separate database object files.
 Useful for getting your database under version control.

+Use with cron or as a pre-commit hook as described here: https://github.com/subsite/git-cheatsheet/blob/master/README.md#database-schema-hook

 Usage: `split_pgdump.php SCHEMA_FILE OUTPUT_DIR`